structureddynamics/OSF-Datasets-Management-Tool/README.md

 Converters
 ----------

 Here is the list of all the data convertion scripts that are currently available in the DMT.
-All these scripts does use a certain format as input and convert it into RDF+XML or RDF+N3 and index the converted RDF data into the structWSF network instance.
+All these scripts does use a certain format as input and convert it into RDF+XML or RDF+N3 and index the converted RDF data into the OSF Web Services network instance.

 #### defaultConverter

-This converter does index RDF+N3 or RDF+XML data directly into the structWSF network instance.
+This converter does index RDF+N3 or RDF+XML data directly into the OSF Web Services network instance.

 Usage Documentation
 -------------------